Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 Add some styles to the header!
 CSS styles are applied to React components in the same way they are applied to regular HTML with a few notable differences.

 The Create React boilerplate project allows styles to be imported into a Component.
+This allows you to create a separate file that contain the styles for each component.

 > [action]
 >